Create Windows Server 2008 Backup Schedule Weekly (2 Ways)

 Why would you backup Windows Server weekly?

-And this type of schedule backup helps you keep multiple backup schedule while using less disk space, especially when you've taken other procedures to protect your server, like disk RAID array (RIAD 5, RAID 6) or Database Availability Group, then rather than schedule backup daily, you can backup server weekly to save more disk space.
-If you want to run different types of backup each day a week, you can create a few weekly backup tasks.
+And this type of schedule backup helps you keep multiple backup schedule while using less disk space, especially when you've taken other procedures to protect your server, like disk RAID array (RIAD 5, RAID 6) or Database Availability Group.
+Also, you can create a few weekly backup tasks if you want to run different types of backup each day a week.